 Assumptions / Constraints / Standards

-It is assumed that the WebRTC library is using some bleeding-edge technology and will not support as many features as the RTMP library.
+It is assumed that the WebRTC library and the RTMP library will support the same features.
+This means that work will need to be done to ensure both protocols are able to perform the same functionality.

-It is assumed that this library will NOT be released as open-source.
+The webphone and the supporting library will NOT be released as open-source.

-It is assumed that the kazoo.js library work on all the modern browsers, including IE7+, Firefox and Chrome.
+It is assumed that the kazoo.js library work on all the modern browsers, including IE7+, Safari, Firefox and Chrome.
+More detailed versions to be determined by the engineer during testing.

 Components